 The Office of the University Registrar provides a number of services to verify a student's status.
 You can receive instantaneous degree verification through the National Student Clearinghouse.
 Letters of academic certificationFurther information about verifying degrees , ordering transcripts , and academic certification can be found by visiting Student and Alumni Services .

 The Office of the University Secretary offers a letter of certification, for a fee, which will verify the name of the graduate, degree conferred, and date of conferral only.
 The letter is signed by the Vice President & University Secretary, notarized, and embossed with the University seal.
+The cost of notarization is included in the fee for a letter of certification, you do not need to pay a separate notarization fee.
 The processing time is four weeks and cannot be expedited.
 If you have a more urgent need, we suggest requesting a letter of academic certification from the Registrar's Office.

 If you know your PennKey and password, you can order a letter of certification from the Office of the University Secretary with the online request form .
 If you do not know your PennKey and password, but graduated in 1975 or later, you may request one from the PennKey Alumni website.

 If you graduated before 1975, or are having difficulty obtaining a PennKey, please visit the Registrar's Office for a letter of academic certification.